pdrrodrigues/labprog1/README.md

 # labprog1
- Repository for works and exercise for the discipline of programming laboratoty 1
+ Repository for works and exercise for the discipline of programming laboratory 1